Sediment: Composition

 This leads to an ambiguity in which clay can be used as both a size-range and a composition (see clay minerals).

 Sediment transport

 Sediment is transported based on the strength of the flow that carries it and its own size, volume, density, and shape.
 Stronger flows will increase the lift and drag on the particle, causing it to rise, while larger or denser particles will be more likely to fall through the flow.

-Fluvial processes: rivers, streams, and overland flow

-Particle motion

-Rivers and streams carry sediment in their flows.
-This sediment can be in a variety of locations within the flow, depending on the balance between the upwards velocity on the particle (drag and lift forces), and the settling velocity of the particle.
-These relationships are shown in the following table for the Rouse number, which is a ratio of sediment settling velocity (fall velocity) to upwards velocity.